Is Samsung Galaxy Note 8’s Specs And Features Worth A $900 Price Tag?

 Earlier reports have stated that we can expect a delay in the Galaxy Note 8’s release, but the recent leak shows that Samsung is back on track to a Q3 launch date.
 According to Blass, the unnamed source who revealed the company’s plans also said that the tech giant is planning a reveal in the second half of September.

 This goes against recent rumors stating an August launch, which puts the release date ahead of the iPhone 8’s unveiling.
-A report from Value Walk mentioned that Samsung is planning to unveil the Galaxy Note 8 in second half of August, just before the IFA 2017 event in Berlin.
+A report from Value Walk mentioned that Samsung is planning to unveil the Galaxy Note 8 in the second half of August, just before the IFA 2017 event in Berlin.

 #Samsung – #GalaxyNote8 – A closer look at Galaxy Note 8 tempered glass screen protector https://t.co/3y6pOynPty pic.twitter.com/W3mnhTauv6